Learn what bank registers and account registers are and what you can do with them.

 - Other Current Assets

 - Other Current Liabilities

-You can't make direct edits to your Accounts Receivable or Accounts Payable registers.
+You can't edit your Accounts Receivable or Accounts Payable registers directly.

 Learn when to use your account register